nyorain/dlg/README.md

 Just another (soon-to-be-)lightweight logging library for c++.
 Uses a slightly stripped version libfmt at the moment.
 Name stands for some kind of super clever word mixture of the words 'debug' and 'log'.
-Not real windows support yet.
+No real windows support yet.

 To do
 =====